Remmy195/acopf_singleperiod/src/README.txt

    below);
 1.3) If "heuristic1" is given, the script runs heuristic1,
    if "heuristic2" is given, then it runs heuristic2.
-2) In 'runs', type 'python ../src/main_mtp.py ac_mpt.conf'
+2) In 'runs', type 'python ../src/main_mtp.py ac_mtp.conf'
 Some heuristics for finding AC primal bounds using Knitro:

 heuristic1: We give to Knitro the full Multi-Time Period Formulation